Establishing a Business in Toronto

-For more information on federal incorporation, please visit Industry Canada's website
+For more information on federal incorporation, please visit Industry Canada.

-- Ontario corporations that are not registered federally may only operate in the province.
+- Ontario corporations that are not registered federally may only operate within the province.

 - Professional corporations are only available at the provincial level.
 Typically, professional corporations include: Accountants, Architects, Attorneys, Physicians, Dentists, Veterinarians, Engineers and others.

 - Ontario corporations require 25% of the directors to be Canadian residents.